mislam/lalbag-api/docs/sms.md

 - **SSL/TLS**: HTTPS is recommended; SSL verification can be disabled for local testing
 - **Rate Limits**: API enforces rate limits (see headers: `X-Ratelimit-Limit`, `X-Ratelimit-Remaining`)
 - **OTP Format**: Use standard format: `Your {Brand/Company Name} OTP is XXXX`
+- **Workers Integration**: In production, OTP SMS dispatch runs in the background via `waitUntil` to reduce API response latency.

 ## Examples